mate-desktop/mate-desktop.org/README.md

 ### Submitting posts for future publication

-The `date` field in the meta data also controls when a post will be published.
+The `date` field in the metadata also controls when a post will be published.
-If you have created a post that should be published at a specific date or time the set the date/time accordingly and that post will not be published until that time.
+If you have created a post that should be published at a specific date or time, set the date/time accordingly and that post will not be published until that time.

 The mate-desktop.org website is redeployed every 10 minutes, so the actual